 The lymph vessels from the small intestine go through a large number of mesenteric nodes (lymph nodes within the mesentery) and ultimately drain into superior mesenteric nodes present around the origin of superior mesenteric artery.
 The lymphatics of the small intestine have a circular course in its wall.
 The circular tubercular ulcers and following strictures in the small intestine are because of participation of these lymphatics in tuberculosis.

 The small intestine is provided by both sympathetic and parasympathetic nerve fibres.
-The sympathetic provide is originated from T10 T11 spinal sections via splanchnic nerves and superior mesenteric plexus.
+The sympathetic supply is originated from T10 T11 spinal sections via splanchnic nerves and superior mesenteric plexus.
 Because of this, pain from the jejunum and ileum is referred to the umbilical region.
-The parasympathetic provide is originated from the vagus nerves via the coeliac and superior mesenteric plexuses.
+The parasympathetic supply is originated from the vagus nerves via the coeliac and superior mesenteric plexuses.